How to Turn Your Business Into a Franchise

 Franchising sounds great on the surface: you get to expand your business while someone else puts in the work of running each franchise.
 After all, you’ve already done the hard part by starting and growing your company.
 But, unfortunately, it’s not that simple.

-Becoming a franchisor is a complicated process and can be costly if botched.
+Becoming a franchisor is a complex process and can be costly if not done correctly.
 Here are a few often-overlooked tips to remember when thinking about how to turn your business into a franchise

 • Consider your access to capital.
 Becoming a franchisor requires an up-front investment of time, energy, and resources.
-You’ll need to hire an attorney and might want to bring in outside consultants while getting off the ground.
-These perspectives are crucial in the beginning stages of your franchise and can be a source of ongoing support.
+You’ll need to hire an attorney and may want to bring in outside consultants as you get off the ground.
+These perspectives are crucial in the early stages of your franchise and can provide ongoing support.

 • Create a master plan.
 How many franchises would you like to see for your business?
 What are your long-term goals?
 It would be best if you thought bigger than the first franchise.
-Create a plan for how franchising will look for your business five, ten, and twenty years later.
+Create a plan for how franchising will look for your business in five, ten, and twenty years.
 It would be best to have an exit strategy for your eventual retirement.

 • Have a proven, repeatable system.
 If you’re struggling to envision how to turn your business into a franchise, you could not have the system best suited for this type of business expansion.
 You must have a formula for success based on facts that others can replicate repeatedly.

 • Choose the right franchisee.
 You can do everything right, but your business will fail if put in the wrong hands.
-Like many business owners who see franchising as a seemingly effortless way to bring in more revenue, many franchisees are naive about the time and effort it takes to make their franchise successful.
+Like many business owners who see franchising as an effortless way to increase revenue, franchisees are often naive about the time and effort required to build a successful franchise.
 Choose wisely.

 • Offer quality support.
 As a franchisor, it’s your job to stay up-to-date with your franchisees and provide them with the support they need to help their franchise succeed.
 Their success is tied to yours, so it’s in your best interest to share your resources and provide guidance whenever they need it.

 Learning how to turn your business into a franchise can take time, but a business coach can guide you.
 That’s where I come in.
-Fill out my contact form for a complimentary coaching call, and we can work through the pros and cons of beginning to create your franchise.
+Complete my contact form for a complimentary coaching call, and we can discuss the pros and cons of starting your franchise.

 Coach Dave